Marc Da-Silva looks at investing in the next big property investment opportunity in the United Arab Emirates.

 The release of new residential property schemes in Abu Dhabi is currently happening in a controlled fashion, thus avoiding an oversupply.
 Yet, the city's population is increasing, placing extra pressure on the property sector.

-Furthermore, a glance at the UAE's maturing mortgage market seems to suggest that property prices will indeed appreciate further.
+Furthermore, a glance at the United Arab Emirates' maturing mortgage market seems to suggest that property prices will indeed appreciate further.

 Buy to let